 - Always keep chimneys and flues clean and well maintained, they should be swept by a trained person:

-At least twice a year for wood or bituminous coal
+- At least twice a year for bituminous coal

 - Always make sure ash and embers are cold before putting them into wheelie bins.

-- Remember you should have smoke alarms and carbon monoxide alarms fitted and test them regularly.
+- You should have smoke alarms and carbon monoxide alarms fitted and test them regularly.

 How to tell if your chimney is on fire